 What is Tango?

-Argentine Tango - or just 'Tango' to those who dance it - is a dance with more than a century of history spanning several continents.
-It first appeared in recognisable form in the River Plate area of Argentina and Uruguay, primarily in the cities of Buenos Aires and Montevideo, in the earliest years of the twentieth century, but its influences came from all over the world.
+Tango is a dance with more than a century of history spanning several continents.
+It first appeared in recognisable form in the River Plate area of Argentina and Uruguay - primarily in the cities of Buenos Aires and Montevideo - in the earliest years of the twentieth century, but its influences came from all over the world.
 South American rhythms merged with African dances and European styling until the dance we know today began to emerge in the hearts of the two cities.
 The popular music of the time had several distinct rhythmic structures, and tango adopted them all.
 Some of these have fallen out of fashion, but even today we see several styles that all fall under the same umbrella.
 Tango is the name that covers all of them, but the tango style itself is also the slower and more flowing of the set.
 Then there is milonga (confusingly this is also the name given to a tango social dance event) which uses the same steps as tango but faster and more compact.
 Finally there is Vals (or 'waltz'), a version of tango adapted to the 3/4 time signature of European waltz music.

-Whilst many things in tango are given names, such as barrida (sweep), giro (turn), gancho (hook), and ocho (figure-8), they are not really 'steps' as used in other dance styles.
-In most ballroom dances and most club or social dances, steps are atomic units that you perform in a sequence.
+Many of the moves in tango are given names, such as barrida (sweep), giro (turn), gancho (hook), and ocho (figure-8), however they are not really 'steps' as used in other dance styles.
+In most ballroom dances and most club or social dances, steps are indivisible units that you perform in a sequence.
 You can decide the sequence 'on the fly' or by choreography, but either way the steps are performed one after another, with named action following named action and so on until the music ends.

 The names refer to the techniques being used rather than being a unique identifier for that particular step.
 They describe the action in general terms, but it is up to the leader and follower to decide in the moment what form the action will take.